nyboer/sno-play_chip/README.md

 and running with keyword detection in these two environments.

 ##.asoundrc file
-If you want to use CHIP's headphone out and a USB mic in, you can `nano .asoundrc` and
+If you want to use CHIP's headphone out and a USB mic in, you can `nano ~/.asoundrc` and
 ```
 pcm.usb
 {